 Porto Evia Boutique Hotel is only steps from the beach in the village of Amarynthos.
 It offers a seafront terrace, a swimming pool, and a 24-hour bar.
 All units have sea or city views.
 The hotel is about 30 kilometers from the capital of the island.

 Mid-Range Places To Stay In Evia

-Karystion Hotel is located only one minute from the beach, in an advantageous position, overlooking the Bay of Karystos, hidden in the tranquility of a lush garden.
-You can enjoy the views of the bay of Karystos or the park from your private balcony.
+Karystion Hotel is located only one minute from the beach, in an advantageous position, overlooking the Bay of Karystos, hidden in the tranquility of lush vegetation.
+You can enjoy the views of the Bay of Karystos or the park from your private balcony.

 The Karystion Hotel is on a tree-lined promontory overlooking the sea.
 The small town of Karystos is 400 meters from the family-friendly hotel.

 Miramare is a beautiful property 2 minutes from the beach.
 It is situated in a magnificent bay, only 4 kilometers from Eretria’s ancient town, amidst a flower garden and olive trees.
 It has modern, en suite rooms with big verandas facing the Evoikos Gulf.

 There are two sweetwater pools, a private beach, tennis and basketball courts, and a fitness room.
 The on-site restaurant serves local and international delicacies.

 Eleven Views Resort features accommodation in Ilia, 7 kilometers from Edipsos.
 The units offer a fully equipped kitchen and a beautiful balcony with a sea view.

 Eretria Hotel & Spa Resort is a gorgeous hotel with a fantastic wellness center, about 2.9 kilometers from the port of Eretria.
 It features suites and guest rooms with comfortable seating areas and panoramic views.
 The night fee also includes a daily buffet breakfast.